Tip Calculator

 Should You Tip on Tax?

-Traditional etiquette says you should tip on the pre-tax subtotal, not the total after sales tax has been added.
-The reasoning is simple: tax is money going to the government, not part of the service you received.
-That said, many people tip on the post-tax total because it is easier, and the difference is usually only a dollar or two.
-Either approach is perfectly fine.
+Tipping etiquette says you should tip on the pre-tax amount, not the total after tax.
+However, many people tip on the total for simplicity.
+On a typical meal, the difference is usually just a dollar or two, so either approach is acceptable.

 Tip Calculator FAQ

-How much should you tip at a restaurant?
+How much should I tip at a restaurant?

-Do you tip on the total bill or before tax?
+Do I tip on the pre-tax or post-tax amount?

-Etiquette experts recommend tipping on the pre-tax subtotal.
-However, many people tip on the post-tax total for simplicity, and either approach is considered acceptable.
+Traditionally, tips are calculated on the pre-tax subtotal.
+However, many people tip on the post-tax total for convenience.
+The difference is usually small.
+Either approach is perfectly acceptable.